vasile/transit-map/README.md

 ## About
 Vehicle simulator creates a Google Maps mashup with animated markers(vehicles) that are moving according with given timetables along polylines(vehicle tracks).

-[Swisstrains v2](http://simcity.vasile.ch/sbb/) is using this project and represents a simulation of the Swiss Federal Railways(SBB).
+[Swisstrains v2](http://simcity.vasile.ch/sbb/) and [cfr.webgis.ro](http://cfr.webgis.ro) are using this project and represents a simulation of the Swiss Federal Railways(SBB).

 ## Requirements